putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 He looked at one group of creatures, then the other and tried to calculate a plan.
 “Sir, I’m trapped!
 I need orders!” he shouted.
 “I need orders!” he shouted again.

-He couldn’t go ahead.
-He couldn’t go back.
-Only one path was still open.
+Couldn’t go ahead.
+Couldn’t go back.
+One path was still open.
 He clambered over the low railing.
 Paws clawing at him.
 Several creatures climbed over the railing.
 A creature’s face, right next to his.
-Hot, smelly breath even through his helmet.
+Hot, smelly breath.
 He was going.
-Slipping .
+Slipping.
 He was still shouting for orders as he plunged into the darkness below.

 The lieutenant continued to scream for help.
 And for good reason.